CartWebApp/bio-shield-website-ready-player-two/README.md

 ## Types

 To appease TypeScript, we generate ambient `d.ts` files on the fly for each route.
-This allows us to have typed `useContext` and (soon) `useParams`.
+This allows us to have typed `useContext` and `useParams`.
 You can use these type declarations via a [triple-slash directive](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html):

 ```js
 /// <reference path="./types.d.ts" />